Khan/wonder-blocks/.changeset/wet-bees-move.md

 ---
 "@khanacademy/wonder-blocks-switch": minor
-"@khanacademy/wonder-blocks-color": minor
+"@khanacademy/wonder-blocks-theming": minor
 ---

-Add theming to Switch and new color tokens
+Add theming to Switch and new color tokens for theming